Structural Insulated Panel (SIP) Construction

 Repeated engineering tests show that SIP construction is stronger than conventional wall and roof framing.
 A typical SIP wall panel will withstand vertical compression of over 2000 lbs. per linear foot before structural damage occurs.
 This means that an 8' section of SIP wall would support about 4 Cadillacs or one Mack truck.
 No conventionally framed wall could survive this much weight.

 Resistance to horizontal loads is called shear resistance — the ability of an object to withstand horizontal forces without damage.
-Racking resistance is the ability to stand this force without deforming.
+Racking resistance is the ability to withstand this force without deforming.
 Both of these are important in withstanding damage from storms.

 |*Bold type indicates materials common in SIP panels.